w3c/specberus/doc/Presentation.md

 * Better heuristics to detect and check dates, WG's, etc.
 * Better output, more detailed feedback to the user:
   * Colour-coding error/warning messages.
-  * Informative messages can be displayed, too
+  * Informative messages can be displayed, too.
   * Ability to include markup in the output, eg hyperlinks.
 * Added a *summary of results*, with internal links.
 * Implemented a few new rules.